MXA’S 125 HOT-ROD PROJECT BIKE SHOOTOUT: THE THREE BEST TUNERS KICK OUT THE JAMS

 Each bike suited a purpose, and all were vastly different from each other.
 In round-robin testing the results are always in doubt until the last test rider does the last lap.
 We weren’t surprised when test riders would ride one bike and claim that it was the greatest, only to ride the next bike and claim it was the greatest.
 This is all part of the process—made all that much harder when all three project bikes are this good.

 YAMAHA YZ125: The YZ125 might have not been the fastest, but it offered a fun powerband that was lively.
 It handled the best out of the three bikes—maybe because its power was more metered.
-The suspension was far superior to the WP components on the other two bikes, because most test riders felt that the faster we made the TC125 and KTM 125SX, the narrower their handling window got.
+The suspension was far superior to the other two bikes, because most test riders felt that the faster we made the TC125 and KTM 125SX, the narrower their handling window got.
 Almost every tester initially chose the YZ125 as the best out of the three bikes, but after back-to-back comparisons against the KTM 125SX and Husqvarna TC125 powerhouse engines, no one wanted to race the YZ125.

 HUSQVARNA TC125: The Husky TC125 was the most deceiving bike to ride for our testers.
 It was slow to get moving, but once it got rolling, the power kept coming.
 Slower riders didn’t use the TC125’s power to its full potential, as they weren’t willing to hold the throttle to the stops long enough.
 Faster riders loved to keep their momentum rolling.
 It favored riders who revved it to the moon.
 The Husky powerplant shined for these types of riders.
 If you kept the bike moving, this was the fastest bike of the three; if you didn’t, if felt like the slowest.
 Every MXA test rider who had two-stroke experience picked the Pro Circuit TC125 as the bike they would prefer to race.